Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 To protect against pregnancy and infections, a condom is the simplest option.
 The CDC explains effectiveness and use and the BZgA offers German-language information.

-Many people ask about position to reduce uncertainty.
+Many people ask about positions to reduce uncertainty.
 That is understandable.
-At the same time, there is no right or wrong.
-If someone feels pain, intense fear, or pressure, the best decision is often to slow down or pause.
+At the same time, there is no one right or wrong.
+What matters is whether you feel safe and whether you can control pace and depth so nobody crosses a boundary.

 People with a vulva may feel pulling or pressure the first time but do not have to experience severe pain.
 Bleeding can occur, but it is not mandatory.
 A sober overview of expectations is available from the NHS on first-time sex.